Signage for Electric Vehicle Charging Stations

 Station Signage

-Station signage helps EV drivers identify charging stations once they arrive at a location.
+Station signage helps EV drivers identify charging stations.
 It also helps charging station hosts communicate and enforce policies related to the use of the charging infrastructure and associated parking spaces.
 For example, a station host may decide that spaces associated with charging stations are only for EVs that are actively charging, or it may decide to place a limit on the amount of time a vehicle may occupy a charging space.

 To be enforceable, any signs posted in a public right of way must be supported by local ordinances that specify time limits, penalties, and definitions.
 Any signs posted in the public right of way must meet MUTCD requirements.
 Private parking areas that are not open to the public (such as employee parking areas at workplaces or at multifamily housing) are not required to meet MUTCD signage requirements.
 But organizations that provide charging in private areas may find that consistency with the standards helps all drivers understand and recognize charging station signage.